nisiddharth/Compass/README.md

 Yes!
 It has nothing else.
 Just a damn Compass.
 (And supports Android 10+ auto dark mode).

-Made while learning how to sign apps and how to deploy them to Google Play Store (unfortunately didn't did the 2nd task as there is a $25 charge for registering as a developer on Google Play Developer Console.)
+Made while learning how to sign apps and how to deploy them to Google Play Store.

-No other language support.
+No localization support.

 ## Process flow of the App